List of Battle Angel Alita chapters

 Battle Angel Alita, known in Japan as Gunnm (銃夢, Ganmu), is a manga series created by Yukito Kishiro in 1990 and originally published in Shueisha's Business Jump magazine.

-The series is set in the post-apocalyptic future and focuses on Alita, a cyborg who has lost all memories and is found in a garbage heap by a cybernetics doctor who rebuilds and takes care of her.
+The series is set in a post-apocalyptic future and focuses on Alita, a cyborg who has lost all memories and is found in a garbage heap by a cybernetics doctor who rebuilds and takes care of her.
 She discovers that there is one thing she remembers, the legendary cyborg martial art Panzer Kunst, which empowers her to become a Hunter Warrior, or bounty hunter.
 The story documents Alita's attempts to rediscover her past, as well as the characters whose lives she impacts on her journey.
-The series is continued in Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle.
+The series is continued in Last Order, Mars Chronicle and Panzer Kunst Chronicle.